Grantseekers

 Specifically, the Foundation supports:

-• Expanding access to programs and information that support caregivers in their role as their child’s first teacher
+• Expanding access to programs and information that support caregivers in their role as their

 • Offering children extended learning opportunities that expand upon strong in-school teaching and learning